 During the course we can discuss the advantages and disadvantages as they relate to your, not MY needs, or the needs of anyone else.
 YOU have to set the conditions that you need filled and no one can shortcut that answer.
 Check the next question below to see why you should buy your camera gear from us when you are in Grand Cayman.

 In our photo centre in Grand Cayman we sell everything that Cathy recommends.
 Check out our camera section here.
 Don’t be surprised when you find that our prices are competitive, usually even lower than NY prices, and when you pick up your gear here during your Cayman visit, there are no taxes, no duties, no shipping and you do get free instruction.

-We on rare occasion will sell used equipment that has a been in our rental pool, but they are quickly purchased locally.
+We, on rare occasions, will sell used equipment that has a been in our rental pool, but they are quickly purchased locally.
 We do not take used camera systems for trade.
 It’s such a challenge to stay current with the new cameras; the digital camera market has an extremely rapid turnover rate.
 About the time we have received a housing for a specific camera, then the manufacturer has announced its replacement.
 Anyone interested in selling their old equipment should check out eBay, scuba diving boards, or other sales methods.

 We can arrange sales from our gallery or custom prints to be delivered outside Grand Cayman.

 Cathy also sells her prints directly in the US via her online shop www.cathychurchphotography.com.